afred/hydra-dev-docs/README.md

 ##### Wiki pages saved in this repo

-For convenience, content from both wikis has been saved to this repo (as of ~ 6/3/2013):
+Content from both wikis has been saved to this repo (as of ~ 6/3/2013).
+This is only for convenience for viewing content.
+These files have no other purpose.

 - [Duraspace pages (converted to markdown)](https://github.com/afred/hydra-dev-docs/tree/master/duraspace-wiki-orig)
 - [hydra-head wiki pages](https://github.com/afred/hydra-dev-docs/tree/master/hydra-head-wiki-orig)